www.britbase.info

 0

-2 Unusually Durlacher is her maiden name and her husband Edward Newton Jones (an orthopaedist and dentist, married 1876) takes her surname rather than the other way round: Frances Susanne/Susanna(h) Durlacher (1853-1935)
+2. Unusually Durlacher was her maiden name and her husband Edward Newton Jones (an orthopaedist and dentist), whom she married in 1876, took her surname rather than the other way round: Frances Susanne/Susanna(h) Durlacher (1853-1935).

 1904 Third Class C